dandi/handbook/docs/40_development.md

 Netlify account used for this purpose; in order to get access to that account, speak to @satra.

+## Monitoring

+### Service(s) status

+The DANDI project uses [upptime](https://upptime.js.org/) to monitor the status of DANDI provided and third-party services.
+The configuration is available in [.upptimerc.yml](https://github.com/dandi/upptime/blob/master/.upptimerc.yml) of the https://github.com/dandi/upptime repository, which is automatically updated by the upptime project pipelines.
+Upptime automatically opens new issues if any service becomes unresponsive, and closes issues whenever service comes back online. https://www.dandiarchive.org/upptime/ is the public dashboard for the status of DANDI services.

 ## Logging

 ### Sentry